TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2022-07-29 - Fixes issue with Demo GLA Terror Bike without Demo Upgrade dealing damage to allies <a name='link__20220729__783_demo_combat_bike_allies_damage'></a>
 **Changes**

-- **TWEAK**: The Demo GLA Terror Bike without Demo Upgrade no longer deals damage to allies.
+- **FIX**: The Demo GLA Terror Bike without Demo Upgrade no longer deals damage to allies.
 This behaviour is consistent with other Demo GLA terror units.

 **Links**